Amazon: The Bubble Expands Further

 Thanks for reading and sharing any comments you wish to provide.

-Disclosure: I am/we are long WMT, HD, WEC, DE, WMT, TJX, ROST.
+Disclosure: I am/we are long WMT, HD, WEC, DE, WMT, TJX, ROST, CELG.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.